JoelRSimpson/g13/README.md

 Configuration is accomplished using the commands described in the [Commands] section.

+On start, commands from a configuration file may be loaded from the following possible locations in order of preference:
-Commands can be loaded from a file specified by the --config option on the command line.
+* the --config option on the command line.
+* users home directory: ~/.g13/default.bind
+* the local folder: ./default.bind
+* configs sub folder: ./configs/default.bind

 Commands can be also be sent to the command input pipe, which is at ***/tmp/g13-0*** by default.
 Example: